Shrabanti87/Shrabanti.github.io/_pages/publications.md

 * Chatterjee, S, **Chowdhury, Shrabanti** and Basu, Sanjib.
 Tests for Association Using Cut Point Based Categorization of Prognostic Variables (Under revision in **JRSSC**)

-* Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Biotechnology**)
+* Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Digital Medicine**)

 * **Chowdhury, Shrabanti**, Lukemire, Joshua and Mandal, Abhyudyay.
-A-ComVar: A Flexible Extension of Common Variance Designs (**Journal of Statistical Theory and Practice**, 2019).
+A-ComVar: A Flexible Extension of Common Variance Designs (**Journal of Statistical Theory and Practice**, 2019)

 * Clark, D, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Integrated Proteogenomic Characterization of Clear Cell Renal Cell Carcinoma (**Cell**, 2019).